terraform-ibm-modules/terraform-ibm-vpe-gateway/examples/non-default/README.md

-# End-to-end example with non-default values
+# End-to-end example with non-default values for custom VPE names

 This example creates the following infrastructure:
 - A resource group, if one is not passed in.